ChargedByte/reaktor-summer-2022/README.md

 ## Server

+> This version is broken at the moment due to rate-limiting issues.
+> Looks like the rate-limit logic needs a redesign.

 The server works as a "cache" for the historical game data and serves the data via a REST API.
 The server is also responsible for fetching the "massive" (~1M items at the time of writing) dataset from the Reaktor's API, and storing it in a relation database.